-Outcome: Xpovio is a pharmacy benefit that will be added to Oral Oncology Brand Non-preferred tier (\$0 copay) on the Commercial/Exchange formularies.
+Outcome: Xpovio is a pharmacy benefit that will be added to the Brand Tier on the GHP Family formulary.
 The following prior authorization criteria will apply:

 - Medical record documentation that Xpovio is prescribed by a hematologist or oncologist AND - Medical record documentation of age 18 years or older AND - Medical record documentation that Xpovio will be used in combination with dexamethasone AND - Medical record documentation of a diagnosis of relapsed or refractory multiple myeloma and the member has received at least four prior complete regimens which include at least two proteasome inhibitors, at least two immunomodulatory agents, and an anti-CD38 monoclonal antibody.